 |Draft:||Phillies #1 - 2013 - Out of high school (CA)|

 Crawford is an impact player.
 He hits the ball from gap-to-gap with a loose, fluid and compact lefthanded swing with good bat speed.
 He should hit for a high average, and some power.
-He gets a present 60 for his hitting grade (on the 20-80 scouting scale) and is developing 45 power, which will project to 10-15 homers per season when he matures..
+He gets a present 60 for his hitting grade and is developing 45 power, which projects to 10-15 homers per season down the road.

 "I think his bat will be his best tool—both power and average,” Clearwater manager Nelson Prada said.
 “The way he approaches his job at the plate is really impressive.”